-Reverend Courtney Clayton Jenkins
+The Reverend Courtney Clayton Jenkins

 A visionary pastor and teacher representing a new generation of leaders, Rev. Courtney Clayton Jenkins serves as the Senior Pastor and Teacher of South Euclid United Church of Christ (formerly Euclid Avenue Congregational Church).
 At the age of 27, Rev. Jenkins made history when she became the first woman, first African American and the youngest pastor called to lead this special congregation.
-Since that day in 2010, Rev. Jenkins has led the multi-cultural, multi-generational, inner-city congregation to become the vibrant church that it is today, but first she had to lead it out of the ashes.
+Since that day in 2010, Rev. Jenkins has led the multi-cultural, multi-generational congregation to become the vibrant church that it is today, but first she had to lead it out of the ashes.

 Just six months before Rev. Jenkins was asked to serve, the historic church was struck by lightning and the architectural gem was completely destroyed by fire.
 With courage, the congregation called the young and dynamic “hip-hop” preacher to become their pastor to allow God to do “a new thing.”

 That “new thing” happened to be nothing short of a transformation.
 Under Rev. Jenkins’ leadership, the congregation adopted a new strategic plan for revitalization and a clarified mission for outreach, which includes innovative ways to use technology to do God’s work.
 Now in a new building and with a new name, the church is experiencing exponential growth and a revived passion for serving humanity through ministry and mission.
-In the midst of a growing congregation, Rev. Jenkins oversaw an $8.15 million construction project for the campus of South Euclid.
+In the midst of a growing congregation, Rev. Jenkins oversaw an $8.15 million construction project for the campus in South Euclid.

 Born and raised in Cleveland Ohio, Rev. Jenkins holds a Masters of Divinity from Princeton Theological Seminary with a concentration in Preaching and Congregational Ministry.
 She earned a Bachelor of Arts in English Literature from Spelman College.

 In the United Church of Christ denomination, Rev. Jenkins is an ordained minister and serves in several capacities.
 Previously, she served as the Designated Pastor of Shaker Heights Community Church, United Church of Christ.
 She is the first woman to be ordained at the historic Mt.
-Zion Congregational Church in Cleveland.
+Zion Congregational Church in Cleveland Ohio.

 Rev. Jenkins is Co-Founder of the Without Walls Ministry, a retreat designed to glorify God and edify women in ministry.
 She has served on numerous boards and committees of local and national ecumenical organizations.
 She has also worked intentionally on teaching and training for anti-racism and youth ministry programs, life-skills for low-income and incarcerated persons, dating anti-violence programs for young adults and African American history as a form of empowering and building community.

 - Star Award presented by the Women of Color Foundation to a young professional woman who is making a difference in Northeastern Ohio.